OpenEvalProject/evals/manuscripts/elife-30294/v2/manuscript.md

 We start with two stylized linkers namely, Flory random coil (FRC) linkers and the self-avoiding random coil (SARC) linkers.
 FRC linkers correspond to chains with ves = 0.
 We model FRC linkers as implicit linkers (Figure 3a) – the linkers have a fixed length and tether the domains together, but do not occupy any volume on the lattice.
 Practically this is realized by imposing a cubic infinite square well potential to ensure that the lattice spacing between tethered interaction domains does not exceed n, which is the linker length in terms of the number of lattice sites.
 For the SARC linkers with positive ves, we use explicit linkers as shown in Figure 3b.
 A SARC linker of length n has n beads, where each bead is constrained to occupy vertices adjacent to its nearest neighbor beads on the lattice.
 Each explicitly modeled linker bead occupies a finite volume corresponding to one lattice site.

-## Parameters to distinguish between phase separation and gelation
+### Parameters to distinguish between phase separation and gelation

 Phase separation results from a change in density.
-We quantify a parameter ρ, which we define as the ratio of Rlattice to Rgproteins.
+We quantify a parameter ρ, which we define as the ratio of Rlattice to $R_{g}^{proteins}$.
 Here, Rlattice is the radius that we would obtain if all proteins were uniformly dispersed across the lattice (Figure 5).
-Conversely, Rgproteinsis the actual ensemble-averaged radius of gyration over the spatial dimensions of the SH3, PRM, and linker beads (Figure 5).
+Conversely, $R_{g}^{proteins}$is the actual ensemble-averaged radius of gyration over the spatial dimensions of the SH3, PRM, and linker beads (Figure 5).
 For a system that has undergone phase separation, the parameter ρ will be >1. ρ is directly related to the relative density of the proteins and measures the extent of spatial clustering of domains and linker residues.
 If ρ is equal to one, then the proteins are uniformly dispersed through the lattice.

 ![Figure 5.](https://cdn.elifesciences.org/articles/30294/elife-30294-fig5-v2.jpg)

-**Figure 5.:** c are calculated.(a) The scenario where ρ >>1.
+**Figure 5.:** (a) The scenario where ρ >>1.
 The radius of gyration over all proteins is the root mean square distance of each of the proteins from the center of mass of the system of proteins and is depicted as the radius of the dashed red envelope.
-Although the red envelope is centered on the cluster, it extends beyond the cluster boundary due to the presence of proteins outside of the cluster; that is, R is always calculated over gproteinsall proteins in the system.
-When a majority of the proteins are spatially clustered, the calculated R is considerably smaller than the radius of the lattice, and hence the ratio ρ >>1. gproteinsR is shown as a black dashed envelope.
-In panel (glatticea) a majority of the proteins are found within a single droplet-spanning cluster.
+Although the red envelope is centered on the cluster, it extends beyond the cluster boundary due to the presence of proteins outside of the cluster; that is, Rgproteins is always calculated over all proteins in the system.
+When a majority of the proteins are spatially clustered, the calculated Rgproteins is considerably smaller than the radius of the lattice, and hence the ratio ρ >>1.
+Rglattice is shown as a black dashed envelope.
+In panel (a) a majority of the proteins are found within a single droplet-spanning cluster.
 This cluster encompasses ~ 80% of the modules, hence ϕc ~80%.
 Modules belonging to the single largest system spanning clusters are shown in yellow, the crosslinks are shown in green, and the ‘system’ here refers to the droplet. (b) The scenario where ρ ≈ 1.
 In this case, the modules are dispersed across the lattice volume as shown by the fact that the dashed red envelope is essentially coincident with the dashed black envelope.
 Here, we depict a scenario where 80% of the modules are incorporated into the single largest system-spanning cluster, where the ‘system’ volume corresponds to that of the entire lattice.

 We quantify gelation in terms of the fraction of molecules in the system that are part the single largest cluster.
 This is denoted as ϕc (Figure 5).
 We analyze each configuration of multivalent proteins to detect the formation of connected clusters.
 Within each configuration, each molecule is a node.
 An edge is drawn between two nodes if an SH3 domain from one molecule interacts with a PRM from another molecule.
 The connected cluster with the largest number of nodes is designated as the largest cluster and the number of molecules corresponding to this cluster is recorded.
 This quantity is calculated across the entire ensemble of configurations in order to generate an ensemble averaged value of ϕc for the system of interest.
 As a result of the finite surface tension associated with droplet formation and the precautions taken to reach convergence (see Materials and methods), we find that the single largest cluster absorbs all other clusters, thus giving rise to a true two-phase system as pictured in Figure 5a.

-## Multivalent proteins with FRC linkers undergo gelation driven by phase separation
+### Multivalent proteins with FRC linkers undergo gelation driven by phase separation

 We performed a series of Monte Carlo simulations using a coarse-grained lattice model for poly-SH3 and poly-PRM systems of valence 3, 5, and 7 and all combinations of these valencies.
 Unless otherwise specified, in all of our simulations, the linker length n was set to five lattice sites, approximately 35 residues.
 This linker length corresponds to the main mode in the distribution of linker lengths shown in Figure 3c.